 See all hotels in New York

 From its giddy perch on the State Tower’s 63rd floor, the open-air Sky Bar seems to float above Bangkok’s sea of lights.
-The spacey, colour-changing bar is a striking place for a cocktail and a knockout view of the city illuminated.
+The spacey, color-changing bar is a striking place for a cocktail and a knockout view of the city illuminated.

 See all hotels in Bangkok